Immigration to New Zealand: Post World War II migration

 With the various agencies of the United Nations dealing with humanitarian efforts following World War II, New Zealand accepted about 5,000 refugees and displaced persons from Europe, and more than 1,100 Hungarians between 1956 and 1959 (see Refugees in New Zealand).
 The post-WWII immigration included more people from Greece, Italy, Poland and the former Yugoslavia.

 New Zealand limited immigration to those who would meet a labour shortage in New Zealand.
 To encourage those to come, the government introduced free and assisted passages in 1947, a scheme expanded by the National Party administration in 1950.
 However, when it became clear that not enough skilled migrants would come from the British Isles alone, recruitment began in Northern European countries.
-New Zealand signed a bilateral agreement for skilled migrants with the Netherlands, and a large number of Dutch immigrants arrived in New Zealand.
+New Zealand signed a bilateral agreement for skilled migrants with the Netherlands, and tens of thousands of Dutch immigrants arrived in New Zealand.
 Others came in the 1950s from Denmark, Germany, Switzerland and Austria to meet needs in specialised occupations.

-A Department of External Affairs memorandum in 1953 stated: "Our immigration is based firmly on the principle that we are and intend to remain a country of European development.
+While New Zealand did not have implicitly racist immigration legislation after the abolition of the Head Tax in 1944, the Immigration Act 1919 permitted the Minister of Immigration to arbitrarily reject immigration applications where he or she saw fit.
+Given the prevailing social attitudes at the time, the practical effect of the legislation was to allow the Minister to pursue an immigration policy which gave preference to persons regarded as being of adequate racial characteristics – namely, those of European ancestry.
+A Department of External Affairs memorandum in 1953 would state: "Our immigration is based firmly on the principle that we are and intend to remain a country of European development.
 It is inevitably discriminatory against Asians—indeed against all persons who are not wholly of European race and colour.
 Whereas we have done much to encourage immigration from Europe, we do everything to discourage it from Asia."